carinducto/Inductobot/README.md

 ## Usage

-### Device Connection
+### UAS-WAND Connection
 1. Launch the application
-2. Navigate to the "Device Connection" tab
+2. Navigate to the "UAS-WAND Connection" tab
 3. Use "Scan Network" to discover UAS devices automatically
 4. Or manually add devices using IP address and port
 5. Click "Connect" to establish TCP/IP connection